rubymonsters/ruby-for-beginners/source/10-objects/06-listing.md

 ```

 If you do this yourself, you'll see that the String actually has a lot more
 methods.
+Many of these actually aren't used very often, but some are quite
-We have stripped the list down a little, because we want to talk
+useful.
+We have stripped the list down a little, because we want to talk about
-about some of these methods more.
+some of these methods more.

-This example also demonstrates that methods can be "chained": When we call a
+Btw the code above also demonstrates that methods can be "chained": When we
-method on an object it will return another object to us.
+call a method on an object it will return another object to us.
 We can then
 immediately call another method on that new object, and so on.

 In our example above the method `methods` returns a list of names.
 And this